satish0826/Human-disease-prediction/README.md

 detailed steps to run our project locally , example to run the application
 - step 1 : Run python file

-You will able to get a Pop-up link in the output section
+You will able to get a Pop-up in the tab section

-- step 2 : link navigation
+- step 2 : open it and fill it

-Open that link and start interact with our website

-- step 3 : diet plan section
+ you need to fill and click on predict

 under services section we have diet plan section click on learn more, you will get the